ramSeraph/gcp-simple-proxy-action/README.md

 # gcp-simple-proxy-action
-Actions to start and stop of a simple proxy server running on GCP
+Actions to start and stop a simple proxy server running on GCP